Luanmarcosdev/eric-swift-course/SwiftQuiz/README.md

 # Project 4 - SwiftQuiz

 This is a quiz app for Swift.
-It was developed putting into practice the concepts of POO.
+It was developed putting into practice the concepts of POO and arquiteture pattern MVC.

 ## Screenshots